M-griffin/Oblivion2-XRM/README.rst

 Development Goals
 =================
-The initial goal is to implement all legacy system actions in use on the default setup/install. options for extended customization will be added later on to keep progress going.
+The initial goal is to implement all legacy system actions in use on the default setup/install.
+With options for extended customization added later on to keep progress going.

 Support